Best Walking Boots for Kenya: A Practical Safari Style Guide for Women Over 50

 Lets start with the Instagram image of jumping with Maasai on Safari

-Crowded peak season | Peace, quiet, and space seasons |
+The Crowd | Peak season queues | Peace, quiet, and exclusive sightings |

 Below is the reality of me jumping with the Maasai.

-Talking about the Safari I turned pretty, this video above is NOT my best moment!
+Talking about the Safari, I turned pretty, this video above is NOT my best moment!

 In comparison, here are some pictures in November, April and May.
 The best months to go on a Safari with me.